 On the top of the list, we have VisualBoy Advance and it is also one of the best GBA emulators for Mac.
 It is also one of the oldest GBA emulators on the list.
-Using this emulator, users can play the classic GBA games on their Mac device.
+Users can use this emulator to play classic GBA games on their Mac devices.
 The best thing about this emulator is that it is good for old Mac devices and can provide a smooth gameplay experience.

-Then there are some other great features of this emulator, including joystick support, printer emulation, save functions, and feature to capture your favorite gameplay moments.
+Then there are other great features of this emulator, including joystick support, printer emulation, save functions, and a feature to capture your favorite gameplay moments.
 Overall, it is a must-try GBA alternative.

 2. Retro Arch

-If you are confused about finding the best GBA emulators for Mac, then Retro Arch is one of the best choices.
+Retro Arch is one of the best choices if you are confused about finding the best GBA emulators for Mac.
 It is a great and popular gaming platform to find many classic games.
-Users can easily find tons of Game Boy Advance games and games from other classic consoles on this emulator.
-Furthermore, this emulator gives you a choice to switch between systems, making it a perfect choice.
+Users can easily find many Game Boy Advance games and games from other classic consoles on this emulator.
+Furthermore, this emulator allows you to switch between systems, making it a perfect choice.

 The user interface of this emulator is more than good and there are a lot of animations and backgrounds for the different menus, which are quite intuitive.
 The great thing about this emulator is the Advanced Settings option.
 The menu allows you to tweak or change pretty much any game setting.
-Along with that, using a joypad is smooth as the emulator detects and configures it automatically.
+Also, using a joypad is smooth as the emulator detects and configures it automatically.

 Next up on the list is mGBA and it is pretty similar to Retro Arch as it is also a multi-platform emulator.
 This lets you play games from different consoles using just a single emulator.
-When it comes to the availability of games, you can find a ton of games on mGBA from GBA that you can play on your Mac device.
+When it comes to the availability of games, you can find many games on mGBA from GBA that you can play on your Mac device.

 mGBA comes loaded with features, but perhaps the best feature of the emulator is that it supports cheat codes.
 So players who use cheats will have a great time using this emulator.
 Then the user interface of mGBA is better than most of the other emulators on the list, making it an ideal candidate.

-Unlike many other emulators, mGBA receives regular updates. mGBA comes with Joystick and USB GamePad controller support, and it also allows you to save and reload your game states.
+Unlike many other emulators, mGBA receives regular updates. mGBA comes with Joystick and USB GamePad controller support, allowing you to save and reload your game states.

 4. Boycott Advance

-Then there are other crucial features like USB joysticks and gamepads support, full-screen mode, audio effects, etc. The only thing that some people complain about this emulator is that there are some issues with a few new titles.
-The game’s setting menu further gives you control over spect ratio, screen mode, frame rate display, and emulation of sound.
+Then there are other crucial features like USB joysticks and gamepad support, full-screen mode, audio effects, etc. The only thing that some people complain about this emulator is that there are issues with a few new titles.
+The game’s setting menu further gives you control over aspect ratio, screen mode, frame rate display, and sound emulation.
 Overall, it is a must-try!

-OpenEMU is another popular multi-platform emulator which you can use to play GBA games on your Mac device.
+OpenEMU is another popular multi-platform emulator to play GBA games on your Mac device.
 The great thing about this emulator is its simple and easy-to-use interface.
 In addition, users can utilize the button mapping feature to connect to multiple controllers.

-Another great thing about OpenEMU is the wide library of games that it offers and for ease of use, the emulator automatically arranges the loaded ROMs in alphabetical order.
+Another great thing about OpenEMU is its wide library of games; for ease of use, the emulator automatically arranges the loaded ROMs in alphabetical order.
 Using OpenEMU, you can emulate GBA, GBC, NES, and even Atari systems.

-By using a single emulator, you can emulate different gaming consoles and enjoy different games.
-Some users complain about the unexpected shut down of the emulator and that can happen but won’t be a big issue for most people.
+You can emulate different gaming consoles and enjoy different games using a single emulator.
+Some users complain about the emulator’s unexpected shutdown, which can happen but won’t be a big issue for most people.
 So make sure to check it out.